What is OEM Unlocking in Android? How to enable it?

 How to Enable OEM Unlocking on Android?

-The OEM unlocking enables your device to install the android bootloader and custom ROMs on the device to use at full potential.
+The OEM unlocking enables your device to install the Android bootloader and custom ROMs on the device to use at full potential.
+Follow the Steps to enable OEM unlocking.

 Step 1:Enable Developer options